ICRAR/libprofit/docs/api.rst

    On failure (i.e., if a profile with the given name is not supported) ``NULL`` is returned and no profile is added to the model.

-.. function:: void profit_eval_model(profit_model * model)
+.. function:: void evaluate()

    Calculates an image using the information contained in the model.
    The result of the computation is stored in the image field.

-.. function:: char * profit_get_error(profit_model * model)
+.. function:: std::string get_error()

    Returns the first error string found either on the model itself or in any of it profiles.
 This method should be called on the model right after invoking profit_eval_model to make sure that no errors were found during the process.
-   If ``NULL`` is returned it means that no errors were found and that the image stored in the model is valid.
+   If a 0-length string is returned it means that no errors were found and that the image stored in the model is valid.

+.. member:: unsigned int width

+   The width, in pixels, of the image that profit will generate for this model.
+   It must be greater than 0.
+   See :doc:`coordinates` for more details.

+.. member:: unsigned int height

+   The height, in pixels, of the image that profit will generate for this model.
+   It must be greater than 0.
+   See :doc:`coordinates` for more details.

+.. member:: double * image

+   The image produced by this model.
+   The image has the dimensions specified in the model.
+   Users should check if there was any error when evaluating the model using :member:`get_error`, in which case this field will remain unset.

+.. member:: unsigned int res_x

+   The span of the horizontal coordinate of the image that profit will generate for this model.
+   It must be greater than 0.
+   See :doc:`coordinates` for more details.

+.. member:: unsigned int res_y

+   The span of the vertical image coordinate.
+   It must be greater than 0.
+   See :doc:`coordinates` for more details.

+.. member:: double magzero

+   The zero magnitude of this model.

+.. member:: std::vector<Profile *> profiles

+   A vector of pointers to the individual profiles used to generate the model's image.

+.. member:: double * psf

+   An array containing the values of a Point Spread Function (PSF).
+   The PSF is used to convolve the profiles that request convolving, and as the source image of the ``psf`` profile.

+.. member:: unsigned int psf_width

+   The width of the PSF image.

+.. member:: unsigned int psf_height

+   The height of the PSF image.

-.. function:: void profit_cleanup(profit_model * model)
+.. member:: bool * calcmask

-   Frees all the resources used by the given model, after which it cannot be used anymore.
+   A boolean mask with the same dimensions of the model that indicates for each pixel of the image whether the profiles should be calculated or not.
+   If ``NULL`` all pixels are calculated.

+.. member:: std::string error

+   An error string indicating that an error at the model level has been detected.
+   Users should check that there is no error in any of the profiles after making a model using :func:`profit_get_error`.